magento/devdocs/guides/v2.0/mtf/create_test/create_new_test.md

 ![New Synonym Group page]({{ site.baseurl }}common/images/mtf_tutorial_new_syn_ui.png)

-we see that `store_id` and `website_id` both are combined in the "Scope" fields.
-To set `store_id` and `website_id` we have to perform some more logic than just entering the data.
+we see that `store_id` and `website_id` are combined in the "Scope" fields.
+To set `store_id` and `website_id`, we have to perform some more logic than just entering the data.
 That's why we should use a [data source][].

-As you probably recall, the same field is present in Magento_Widget module.
+The same field is present in Magento_Widget module.
 It means that data source has been already written and we can reuse it.

 Let's check the functional tests for the Magento_Widget module.